 Disadvantages:

-- Can be heavier and slower on large projects.
+- Can become heavy and slow on large projects.

-- Requires configuration for a smooth vibe coding experience.
+- Requires configuration to achieve a smooth vibe coding experience.

-- Some powerful features are behind subscriptions, such as GitHub Copilot X.
+- Some powerful features require subscriptions, such as GitHub Copilot X.

-Cursor is an editor based on VSCode, but redesigned from the ground up with artificial intelligence as the main focus.
-Its proposal is clear: to offer an enhanced vibe coding experience from the very first moment.
+Cursor is an editor built on top of VSCode but redesigned from the ground up with artificial intelligence at its core.
+Its proposition is clear: deliver an enhanced vibe coding experience from the very first minute.

 Advantages of Cursor:

-- Deeply integrated AI, even for refactorings and generating complete files.
+- Deeply integrated AI, including for refactoring and generating entire files.

 - Lightweight, intuitive interface with fewer distractions.